bilek993/CLUSEK/README.md

 CLUSEK
 ==================================

-**CLUSEK** (C++ Language Unroad Simulator Engine Kit) is an advanced game engine written in C++ and designed for offroad game.
-This kit was desinged with latest technnology and architecture patterns for game development.
+**CLUSEK** (C++ Language Unroad Simulator Engine Kit) is an advanced game engine written in C++ and designed for off-road game.
+This kit has been designed with latest technology and architecture patterns for game development.
 Engine is based on ECS architecture, which follows composition over inheritance pattern.
-This principle allows greater flexibilty and performance.
-This engine also utilizes lastes techniques to achive best possible in-game experience.
+This principle gives developers greater flexibility and performance.
+This engine also utilizes latest techniques to achieve best possible in-game experience.